buttercup/app-env/README.md

 [![Build Status](https://travis-ci.org/buttercup/app-env.svg?branch=master)](https://travis-ci.org/buttercup/app-env)

+## :warning: Deprecated

+This repository is deprecated since [Buttercup core](https://github.com/buttercup/buttercup-core) version 4, as it is now included in the core library.
+It is no longer required to include this library as its functionality can be found in the [`buttercup`](https://www.npmjs.com/package/buttercup) dependency.

 ## About

 Buttercup is a cross-platform password manager, and in being so requires vastly different configurations for each platform it runs on.
 Take for instance Buttercup for Desktop and the browser extension - one is Node (native) and the other is web-based.
 This project provides a method to set environment-specific tools and methods (for crypto, for instance).
 It also provides some presets for native and web.